JuanjoA/githubnator/README.md

 2. **Choose issues or PRs** using the toggle buttons
 3. **Enter your search criteria** in the filter fields:
    - General text search
+   - Search in location (title, body, or comments)
    - Author name
    - Label
    - Assignee
+   - State (open, closed, merged, or draft for PRs)
 4. **Click "GO"** to search GitHub with your parameters

 The app builds the appropriate GitHub search URL with your filters and opens it in a new tab, taking you directly to GitHub's search results.

+## Filters Available

+- **Text Search**: Search for any text across issues/PRs
+- **Search In**: Specify where to search - title, body, or comments
+- **Author**: Filter by the username who created the issue/PR
+- **Label**: Filter by specific labels
+- **Assignee**: Filter by who the issue/PR is assigned to
+- **State**: Filter by current state
+  - For issues: Open, Closed
+  - For pull requests: Open, Closed, Merged, Draft

 ## Privacy